OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 A process for the analysis of software (or other components) that allows for understanding their current and potential future management in the context of Known Vulnerabilities.

-### 2.14 - Software Bill of Materials (SBOM)
+### 2.14 - software bill of materials (SBOM)

-Information in a structured format such as SPDX ISO/IEC 5962:2021 that allows the exchange of information for a software package, which could usefully include name, version, origin, license, copyright and Known Vulnerabilities in a manner useful to third parties.
+a “Software Bill of Materials” (SBOM) is a complete inventory for software, a list of ingredients that make up software components.
+An example is the specification created by the Linux Foundation's SPDX (Software Package Data Exchange) Working Group for exchanging bill of materials for a given software package, including associated license and copyright information (see spdx.org).

 ### 2.15 - Supplied Software